eigonic/jbraxt/README.md

-#jBraxt - Jspx Extention for Brackets
+#jBraxt - Jspx Extension for Brackets

 This extension was created to make building Jspx pages easier.